 Be ready if you need to prove the value of your possessions

-Making a home inventory or a list of everything you own may seem like a daunting task, but there are many ways to get started that don't have to feel like such a chore.
-You might ask yourself, why bother?
-Is it really worth making a home inventory list?
-When is a home inventory going to be used for insurance?
-Every homeowner, condo owner or renter should have some form of a home inventory list.
-Let's start with what a home inventory list is, and then some tips on how to make one from the easiest way to options for apps with more detail.
+Making a list of everything you own may seem like a daunting task, but there are many ways to get started on a home inventory that don't have to feel like a chore.
+Especially for insurance purposes, every homeowner, condo owner, or renter should have some form of a home inventory list.

 What Is a Home Inventory List?